U.K. Professional Clients

 Foreign businesses seeking to enter or expand in the American marketplace can use their location in Delaware to accomplish their objectives.
 Delaware's strategic location permits easy access to the United States marketplace, the largest in the world.
 International business can easily incorporate in the state through the Department of State, Division of Corporations.
 Citizens and residents of other countries may incorporate in the United States through the standard incorporation procedures set forth by each state.

 The main benefit of incorporation is that your personal assets are protected from civil liability for acts of the corporation.
-Your company must have a physical place of business and agent for service in the state in which you incorporate.
-If you do not wish to open an actual office for your business, you can often use Coddan as your registered agent and registered office address provider in the State of Delaware.
+Your company must have a physical place of business and expert for service in the state in which you incorporate.
+If you do not wish to open an actual office for your business, you can often use Coddan as your registered expert and registered office address provider in the State of Delaware.